Domestic Violence

 Get the help you need

 Domestic violence is an ever-evolving landscape and one of the most complex legal areas in Queensland.
 Sometimes, these matters can be won, or lost, as early as the time of making an application.
-It is critical that if you are involved in a domestic violence matter - as an aggrieved or a respondent - you engage a lawyer who understands this area of law, and will fight for you.
+It is critical that if you are involved in a domestic violence matter - as an aggrieved or a respondent - you engage a lawyer who understands this area of law, and will fight to get the outcome that you need.

 We can assist you with: